SALMON2PROJECT/SALMON_BACKEND/README.md

     $ drop database exampleDatabase;

-  If says cannot do first then drop;
+  If it  says cannot do first then drop;
-  alter database folan is_template false;
+  alter database Folan is_template false;

   ==================================